Best Places To Visit in Croatia

 Day 5: Spend the first half of the day in Split before departing for Hvar in the evening.
 The ferry leaves Split every four hours and takes one hour to reach Hvar.

 Day 6-7: Explore Hvar and the neighboring islands

 Day 8: Leave Hvar and take the ferry to Dubrovnik, which will take more than 3 hours.
 This service is provided by two companies, each of which offers only one or two trips per day.
 Take the morning ferry to Dubrovnik and arrive in time to enjoy the charming city.

 Day 9: Enjoy the historic town of Dubrovnik

 Day 10: It is the end of your Croatian holiday.
 Time to go back.

-Croatia is an amazing destination and one should not miss an opportunity to visit it.
-The way its popularity is increasing, soon it will become crowded, commercialized and expensive like other beautiful spots in Europe.
+Croatia is an amazing destination and still very reasonably priced by Western standards.
+With its growing popularity, soon it will become crowded, commercialized, and expensive, like other beautiful spots in Europe.
 It is just the right time to visit this paradise.